Cubly/ColourfulFlashlights/README.md

 Select from some built-in colours, use any hexadecimal colour code or define presets in a configuration file!

-Type `cf` into the terminal to get started!

 ## Terminal options

 | Command            |                         Colour/Function                         |      Example      |